 - A well-respected and independent judicial system

-- A depth and breadth of experience among its 13,200 plus professional advisors
+- A depth and breadth of experience among its almost 14,000 professional advisers

-- Close proximity to the UK and frequent daily flight connections between Jersey and the UK Choosing the Island makes practical and logistical sense for those with family connections or business interests in London or elsewhere in the UK
+- Close proximity to the UK and the benefit of frequent daily flight connections between Jersey and the UK.
+Choosing the Island makes practical and logistical sense for those with family connections or business interests in London or elsewhere in the UK

 The Founder Generation